Industrial school (Great Britain): Context

 Some schools were residential, but other children were day-boys.
 The regime was severe, with a tightly timetabled daily routine that stretched from waking at 6:00am to bedtime at 7:00pm.

 During the day there were set times for religion and moral guidance, formal schooling, doing housework, eating, and learning trades, with three intervals for play.
 The boys' trades were gardening, tailoring, and shoemaking; the girls learned housework and washing, knitting, and sewing.

 Industrial Schools Act 1857

-The Industrial Schools Act 1857 gave magistrates the power to sentence homeless children between the ages of 7 and 14, who were brought before the courts for vagrancy to a spell in an industrial school.
+The Industrial Schools Act 1857 (20 & 21 Vict. c.
+48) gave magistrates the power to sentence homeless children between the ages of 7 and 14, who were brought before the courts for vagrancy to a spell in an industrial school.

 In 1861, a further act strengthened the powers of the magistrate "to include: